egnyte/integrations-cookbook/book/auth.md

 Use it just like you would use the first step of OAuth2 Code flow.

-We provide two URLs for the service to let you redirect users to the closest location, but in fact only one request is made to that server, so if you don't have means to figure out if the user should start in US or Europe, just pick one.
+We provide two URLs for the service to let you redirect users to the closest location, but in fact only one request is made to that server so if you don't have the means to figure out if the user should start in US or Europe, just pick one.

 ## Getting current user